react-navigation/react-navigation.github.io/versioned_docs/version-7.x/upgrading-from-6.x.md

 The static configuration API provides the following benefits:

-- Simpler type-checking with TypeScript, it's not necessary to specify screens and their params separately.
+- **Simpler type-checking with TypeScript**: It's not necessary to specify screens and their params separately.
+See [Type checking with TypeScript](typescript.md?config=static) for more details.
-- Easier deep linking setup, the linking configuration can be defined next to the screen.
+- **Easier deep linking setup**: Paths can be generated automatically.
+Linking configuration can be defined next to the screen for explicit configuration.
+See [Configuring links](configuring-links.md?config=static) for more details.

 It's also possible to mix the static and dynamic configuration APIs.
 For example, you can use the static configuration API for the top-level navigators and the dynamic configuration API for the nested navigators where you need more flexibility.